THE BLUE RIDGE SOIL AND WATER CONSERVATION DISTRICT

 Michael L. Tabor – Senior Conservation Specialist

-Allen Jackson – Part-time Conservation Technical Assistant
+Allen Jackson – Conservation Technician

 The Blue Ridge Soil and Water Conservation District was organized under authority of the Virginia Soil and Water Conservation District Law (Senate Bill No. 38 passed by the 1938 session of the General Assembly) and was formed on September 28, 1939 encompassing Bedford, Franklin and Henry Counties.
 Pittsylvania was added to the District on August 7, 1941 and Roanoke County was added on December 30, 1943.
 Pittsylvania County withdrew from the District on August 15, 1961 to form the Pittsylvania Soil and Water Conservation District.
 Bedford County withdrew from the District on September 24, 1968 to form the Peaks of Otter Soil & Water Conservation District.
 The City of Roanoke was added to the District in January 2005.